 - To enforce control over you.

-If you have been developing your True Self, you will possess an emerging inner radar to catch the signs of covert abuse.
-On the surface, all seems fine.
-Meanwhile, that dark, heavy feeling of shame descends.
-You become less assertive, less able to say no. You question yourself.
+On the surface, all seems fine when you are in a relationship with a covert narcissist.
+Meanwhile, the slow-acting poison of their covert narcissistic abuse sets in.
+That dark, heavy feeling of shame descends.
+You become less assertive, and less able to say no. You question yourself.
 Your legitimacy.
 Your right to speak out.
-But how did this happen?
+How did this happen?

 Awareness breaks the cycle.
 Here are five examples of covert narcissistic abuse which are difficult to spot:

 During a discussion about your future, the covert narcissist reminds you that the next-door neighbour’s daughter is already engaged.
 As you chat about your health and fitness goals, the covert narcissist reminisces on how in-shape their ex was.

 Comparison is one of the most brutal ways our inner critic shames us.
 We compare ourselves to others constantly, and the more we do, the worse we feel.

 Yet we often forget that this subtle and cruel tactic can come from outside.
 So-and-so did it, why can’t you?
 Look at what so-and-so did, isn’t that great?
 In these two examples of covert narcissistic abuse, the first is an on-the-nose comparison, whereas the second example leaves it to you to make the comparison.
 In both cases, shame is the result.

 The covert narcissist ‘innocently’ points something out, and their target is left to feel insufficient as a result.
 Even when it is done under the guise of supporting you, comparison is terribly shaming, and almost always counter-productive.

 In the pursuit of a goal, comparison can spur healthy shame and encourage you to improve.